The Living Kidney Transplant Scheme

 The Living Kidney Transplant (LKT) scheme is part of NHS Blood and Transplant’s (NHSBT) commitment to build support for living donation and save and improve more lives.

-The scheme will fund community and faith and beliefs organisations to positively engage Black, Asian, Mixed Race and minority ethnic communities in living kidney donation as most religions support living donation viewing it as a gift to a loved one.
+The scheme funds community and faith and beliefs organisations to positively engage Black, Asian, Mixed Race and minority ethnic communities in living kidney donation as most religions support living donation viewing it as a gift to a loved one.

-We are also looking for applicants that are focused on addressing health literacy and other capability barriers across the general population, therefore moving towards greater health equity for all.
+We also look for applicants that are focused on addressing health literacy and other capability barriers across the general population, therefore moving towards greater health equity for all.

 We know that trusted local organisations can be successful at achieving these goals, due to their specialist knowledge, understanding and footprint in the community.

 - Increase awareness and relevance of living donation across Black and Asian communities